-Daringer and his beats, the musical backbone of Griselda Records.
+Daringer and his beats: meet the musical producer of Griselda Records.

 It’s not a secret, we have been pushing the lyrical feats of the artists of the roster Griselda Records for a while now, dedicating to Westside Gunn and Conway space on our columns, so Daringer’s name should already be familiar to most people.

-Daringer, as a producer, is responsible for almost all GXFR sound scenarios, since the well-known and sought-after Hitler Wears Hermes II album, the guy is writing a piece of modern hip hop history, as the Buffalo producer/deejay stands out for a rough and massive sound approach.
+Daringer, as a producer, is responsible for almost all GXFR sound scenarios, since the well-known and sought-after Hitler Wears Hermes II album, the guy has been writing a piece of modern hip hop history, as the Buffalo producer/deejay is standing out for a rough and massive sound approach.

 The best Daringer beats are the ones you haven’t heard yet, probably.

 A lot can be told about Tommy Paladino since he’s taken the underground by storm in late 2012/2013, connecting with the very first incarnation of Griselda Records, Fashion Rebels, coming from the ashes of SE Gang, Buffalo’s own imprint.
-It was long before signing any major deal contract, long before connecting with the Beat Butcha to produce Griselda’s major debut WWCD executively produced by Eminem.
+It was long before signing any major deal contract.

-Of his lean and dry style, boom-bap oriented, loops-infused, we have already said extensively reviewing The Reject 2, and after an online chat between Tommy and Stromberg, a brief and concise portrait of the producer who’s gained the most accolades in the past six years has emerged.
-Daringer x Production Specs.
+Of his lean and dry style, boom-bap oriented, loops-infused, we have already said extensively reviewing The Reject 2, and after an online chat between Tommy and Stromberg, a brief and concise portrait of the producer who’s gained the most accolades in the past six years or so has emerged.
+Daringer x StrettoBlaster’s own Production Specs.
 Enjoy the reading.

 First commercial beat sold/placed: